plone/volto/docs/source/upgrade-guide/index.md

 All the calls for update the title in the document performed by `Helmet` are now centralized in the `View.jsx` components.
-It's recommended to remove all the Helmet calls for updating the title from your components specially if you are using some of the SEO addons for Volto, since not doing that could interfere with them.
+It's recommended to remove all the Helmet calls for updating the title from your components specially if you are using some of the SEO add-ons for Volto, since not doing that could interfere with them.

 ## Upgrading to Volto 4.x.x